 Both ceramic and metal knives can be dangerous and should be used and stored safely to prevent injury or damage.
 I cover this in my article on how to store sharp knives (including ceramic blades).

-Overall, a ceramic knife, if treated with care, will complement your kitchen knife collection, and add a useful option for delicate food preparation.
-In choosing one, I recommend starting with a not-so-long ceramic knife for those fine slicing jobs, possibly a utility size.
-If you prefer something bigger, such as a chef’s knife, look for the Japanese Santoku style chef knife, like this 5 1/2 inch one by Kyocera that’s available at Amazon, which has a rounded nose and is slightly shorter than the conventional chef’s knife.
+If you prefer a larger blade, as in a chef’s knife, look for the Japanese Santoku style chef knife, like this 5 1/2 inch one by Kyocera that’s available at Amazon, which has a rounded nose and is slightly shorter than the conventional chef’s knife.

 It’s about cooking with confidence.